fooltowise/NeroNotes/Nero's Notes/Bergman & Beving – revitalising the original serial acquirer.md

 Luckily, the product companies we initially acquired were successful, and over time, the internal acceptance of acquiring product companies increased, accelerated by changes made in the management team.

-If you look into the growth of Lagercrantz over the last 15 years, it's very much acquisition-driven.
+If you look into the growth of [[Lagercrantz]] over the last 15 years, it's very much acquisition-driven.
 When I joined, the profit margin was 4%.
 Today it's close to 17%, a level never heard of in the electronic and telecom components distribution industry.

 With the profit expansion, the valuation accelerated.
 Back in 2007, when I started, the market cap was SEK 800 million.
 Today it's SEK 17 billion, an increase of 21x or approximately 2000 per cent, representing a share price CAGR of 22%.
-That is the journey I foresee for Bergman & Beving (B&B).
+That is the journey I foresee for [[Bergman & Beving]] (B&B).

-**Gustaf:** _What is Bergman & Beving today?_
+**Gustaf:** _What is [[Bergman & Beving]] today?_

-**Magnus:** When I joined B&B 1.5 years ago, the profit margin was roughly 2 percentage points higher than Lagercrantz’s when I started there.
-But even more important, the potential in B&B’s current companies (21 today) is much greater than the potential in Lagercrantz's portfolio in 2007.
+**Magnus:** When I joined B&B 1.5 years ago, the profit margin was roughly 2 percentage points higher than [[Lagercrantz]]’s when I started there.
+But even more important, the potential in B&B’s current companies (21 today) is much greater than the potential in [[Lagercrantz]]'s portfolio in 2007.

 I argue that we can reach a double-digit profit margin in our existing companies.
 We have started that journey focusing on the companies/product lines having healthy margins and running improvement projects tailored to each company.